So, you have come up with your event idea, guests, invite, location, date, and time.

 However, the onus is on you to pay attention to the processes rather than the promises.

-If a photographer says, “don’t worry, you will surely get your pictures”, it is not the same as “we take 4-5 working days to edit our clients’ pictures.
-After which we send it via your mail on the 5th or 6th working day”.
+If a photographer says, “don’t worry, you will surely get your pictures”, it is not the same as saying, “We take 4-5 working days to edit our clients’ pictures.
+After which, we send it via your mail on the 5th or 6th working day."

 This example is not to say that specific statements automatically determine expertise.
 However, they are tell-tale signs.
 If ever in doubt, do not be afraid to ask questions.